fdebbabi/nwassik-backend-serverless/README.md

 - **Post a Request:**

-  - A user posts a request for an item or service they want.
+  - A user posts a request for an item or service they want
+  - Three request options are available:
+    - Online Service
+      - Users specify what online service they need (Netflix, plane ticket,..) and meetup location for transaction
+    - Buy & Deliver service
-  - They specify where they want it delivered (drop-off location), and optionally, from where it should be picked up (pickup location).
+      - Users specify what items they want bought and to where should be delivered
+    - Pickup & Deliver service
+      - Users specify from where items should be picked, and to where should be delivered
-  - A due date can also be specified by when the request should be completed.
+  - A due date can also be specified informing when the request should be completed.

 - **Providers Respond:**